SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 This creates a new instance of the ``Window`` class and initializes its properties to their default values.

-Class initialization is covered in more detail in :doc:`Initialization`
+Class initialization is covered in more detail in :doc:`Initialization`.

 .. _Classes_AccessingProperties: